PeizhiShi/SsdNet/README.md

 Created by Peizhi Shi at University of Huddersfield.

-**Please do NOT utilise the code for military, nuclear, missile, animal slaughter, meat production, weaponry end uses or conduct any other activities involving the code where human/animal life or property may be at stake.**
+**Please note that the code is NOT intended for use in military, nuclear, missile, weaponry applications, or in activities involving animal slaughter, meat production, or any other scenarios where human or animal life, or property, could be at risk.
+We kindly ask you to refrain from applying the code in such contexts.**

 ### Introduction